Bryce Harper Explains Signing With Phillies Over Giants

 — MLB (@MLB) March 21, 2019

-He then added that he has nothing against the Giants or San Francisco, explaining that “In my heart, I was already a Philadelphia Phillie.
+He then added that he has nothing against the Giants or San Francisco.

+“In my heart, I was already a Philadelphia Phillie.
 It just came down to what I felt.”

 Of course, to Giants fans, Harper’s decision came down to the dollar value of his contract, rather than anything else.
-As his agent, Scott Boras pointed out, it certainly “didn’t hurt Philadelphia’s chances” that the tax Harper would be facing in Pennsylvania is significantly less than that of the state of California.
+As his agent, Scott Boras, pointed out, it certainly “didn’t hurt Philadelphia’s chances” that the tax Harper would be facing in Pennsylvania is significantly less than that of the state of California.

-Despite being less in total dollar value, the San Francisco contract would actually have given Harper more per year than playing in Philly given that the contract offer was only 12 years instead of 13, but the difference in tax margins would have nullified that in any case.
+Despite being less in total dollar value, the San Francisco contract would actually have given Harper more per year than playing in Philly, given that the contract offer was only 12 years instead of 13, but the difference in tax margins would have nullified that in any case.

-As The Mercury News points out, the Giants are also currently in a rebuilding phase, while the Phillies can already be a competitive side in Major League Baseball, making them a much better bet for a player who is hoping to add a few trophies to his cabinet.
+As The Mercury News points out, the Giants are also currently in a rebuilding phase, while the Phillies can already be a competitive team in Major League Baseball, making them a much better bet for a player who is hoping to add a few trophies to his cabinet.

 It’s not known whether San Francisco had offered Harper the same kind of contract as the Phillies either.
-In Philadelphia, he was given a no-trade clause, as well as leaving out the opt-out clause, which basically means that Harper will be playing ball in the Pennsylvania city until he’s 39 barring injury or early retirement.
+In Philadelphia, he was given a no-trade clause, as well as leaving out the opt-out clause, which basically means that Harper will be playing ball in the Pennsylvania city until he’s 39-years-old, barring injury or early retirement.

 Given the rumors that he was looking to set down roots in just one place, it makes sense that he would have been won over by these clauses.